Radiation reaction effects on particle dynamics in intense counterpropagating laser pulses: Introduction

 \section{Introduction}

 Radiation reaction is the process by which charged particles lose momentum and energy to the photons they emit.
-In intense fields, the radiative losses can be on the order of the particle energy, leading to radiation-dominated dynamics \cite{Blackburn2020}.
-The classical radiation reaction parameter for an electron moving in a laser field, $r_c = \alpha a_0 \chi_e \sim \epsilon a_0^3$, represents the electron's radiated energy throughout a laser period relative to its overall energy \cite{Blackburn2020,Kirk2016RadiativeBeams,Piazza2008ExactWave}.
+In intense fields, the radiative losses can be on the order of the particle energy, fundamentally altering particle motion \cite{Blackburn2020}.
+The classical radiation reaction parameter for an electron moving in a laser field, $r_c = \alpha a_0 \chi_e \sim \epsilon a_0^3$, represents the electron's radiated energy throughout a laser period relative to its overall energy\cite{Blackburn2020,Kirk2016RadiativeBeams,Piazza2008ExactWave}.
 Here, $\alpha\approx1/137$ is the fine structure constant; $a_0\equiv eE_0/m_e\omega c$ is the normalized vector potential of a laser field with electric field amplitude $E_0$ and frequency $\omega$; and $\chi_e \sim \gamma E/E_S$ is the electron quantum parameter, equal to the electric field that the particle feels in its rest frame divided by the Schwinger critical field strength \cite{Schwinger1951} $E_S\approx1.3\times10^{18}$ V/m. $E$ is the local electric field at the electron's position and $\gamma=\sqrt{1+(\mathbf{p}/m_ec)^2}$ is the Lorentz factor for an electron with momentum $\mathbf{p}$.
-The non-dimensional coefficient $\epsilon=\frac{4\pi}{3}\frac{e^2}{m_ec^2\lambda}$ (for laser wavelength $\lambda=2\pi c/\omega$).
+The non-dimensional coefficient $\epsilon=\frac{4\pi}{3}\frac{e^2}{m_ec^2\lambda}$, which is proportional to the ratio of the classical electron radius $r_e \equiv \frac{e^2}{m_ec^2}$ to the laser wavelength $\lambda=2\pi c/\omega$, indicates the importance of radiation for an electron in an electromagnetic wave and determines the required $a_0$ for a desired $r_c$ \cite{Gonoskov2022,Bulanov2011Lorentz-Abraham-DiracSolutions,Koga2005NonlinearRegime,Bulanov2017ChargedPatterns}.
 The constants $m_e$, $e$, and $c$ are the electron mass, the elementary charge, and the speed of light, respectively.
-When the laser fields are sufficiently intense that $r_c\gtrsim0.1$, radiation reaction must be taken into account \cite{Blackburn2020}.
+When the laser fields are sufficiently intense that $r_c\gtrsim0.1$, radiation reaction must be taken into account; if $r_c\gtrsim1$, radiation reaction dominates over the Lorentz force, marking the radiation-dominated regime \cite{Blackburn2020,Gonoskov2022,Hadad2010EffectsAcceleration}.
 As $\chi_e$ approaches 1, quantum effects become important as well and the radiation emission must be treated as discrete and stochastic rather than continuous \cite{Blackburn2020,Blackburn2024AnalyticalLasers}.
+More comprehensive discussions of radiation reaction and radiation-dominated dynamics can be found in the reviews in Refs.~\citenum{Blackburn2020},\citenum{Gonoskov2022}, and \citenum{Fedotov2023AdvancesFields}.